JivanAmara/confirmed-email/README.rst

 defaults to 3.
 You also need a valid domain name for Django's Sites framework so the confirmation link is at the correct host.

-If you're unfamiliar with the Sites framework, you just need to make a quick update to the table django_site.
-It will be self-explanatory when you take a look.
+If you're unfamiliar with the Sites framework, look for 'Sites' in the Django admin, it should be self-explanatory.

-ConfirmedEmailMessage and send_email_confirmed differ from EmailMultiAlternatives in the return value of ConfirmedEmailMessage.send().
-Instead of the EmailMultiAlternatives.send() return value of 0/1 to indicate failure/success there can be a different status for each destination address.
-These return instead, a dictionary with each destination address as a key and a state represented by a string; see the documentation for sender.ConfirmedEmailMessage.sent() for details.
+ConfirmedEmailMessage.send() and send_email_confirmed() differ from the originals in their return values.
+Instead of a return value of 0/1 to indicate failure/success there can be a different status for each destination address.
+These return instead a dictionary with each destination address as a key and a state indicating success/failure/queued pending confirmation; see the documentation for sender.ConfirmedEmailMessage.sent() for details.
 This allows you to display a message indicating that confirmation is necessary if appropriate.

 settings variables: